mfleming99/DNAAssayClassifier/README.md

 ## Model

 There is an intervative version of our model avalibly on the [bt2-ui](http://bit.ly/bt2ui-beta).
 Here you can input an accession and our model will predict the assay of the model.
+The model avaible on the UI is a random forest.
+It acheived a test accuracy of 91%